LLNL/RAJA/docs/sphinx/user_guide/tutorial/kernel_exec_pols.rst

    :end-before: _raja_tensorinit_omp_collapse_end
    :language: C++

-The first of these, in which we parallelize the outer 'k' loop simply replaces the ``RAJA::loop_exec`` loop execution policy with the ``RAJA::omp_parallel_for_exec`` policy, which applies the same OpenMP directive to the outer loop we described for the C-style variant.
+The first of these, in which we parallelize the outer 'k' loop, replaces the ``RAJA::loop_exec`` loop execution policy with the ``RAJA::omp_parallel_for_exec`` policy, which applies the same OpenMP directive to the outer loop used in the C-style variant.

 The RAJA OpenMP collapse variant introduces the ``RAJA::statement::Collapse`` statement type.
 We use the ``RAJA::omp_parallel_collapse_exec`` execution